janus-idp/helm-backstage/charts/backstage/README.md

   clusterRouterBase: apps.example.com
 ```

+> Tip: you can use `helm upgrade -i --set global.clusterRouterBase=apps.example.com ...` instead of a value file

-Custom hosts are also supported via following shorthand:
+Custom hosts are also supported via the following shorthand:

 ```yaml
 # values.yaml